All posts

 How the reporting chain works

-The UK and the US signed a Model 1 FATCA Intergovernmental Agreement (IGA) in 2012.
-Under this agreement:
+The UK and US signed a Model 1 FATCA Intergovernmental Agreement (IGA) in 2012.
+Here's the chain:

-1. US financial institutions identify UK-person accounts.
-Mercury, Wise (for US-held funds), and Relay are all required to identify accounts where the beneficial owner is a UK tax resident.
+1. US financial institutions flag UK-person accounts.
+Mercury, Wise (for US-held funds), and Relay all identify accounts where the beneficial owner is a UK tax resident.

-2. US institutions report to the IRS.
-Account information — including balances, interest, dividends, and in some cases gross proceeds — is reported to the IRS annually.
+2. They report to the IRS.
+Balances, interest, dividends, and sometimes gross proceeds go to the IRS annually.

 What information is exchanged